Programme on the Governance of Emerging Technologies

 This OII research programme investigates legal, ethical, and social aspects of AI, machine learning, and other emerging information technologies.

-Professor Wachter further works on the governance and ethical design of algorithms, including the development of standards to open the ‘AI Blackbox’ and to increase accountability, transparency, and explainability.
-Her explainability tool – Counterfactual Explanations – has been implemented by major tech companies such as Google, Accenture, IBM, and Vodafone.
+Professor Wachter’s work on opening the ‘AI Blackbox’ to increase accountability, transparency, and explainability is widely successful.
+Her explainability tool – Counterfactual Explanations – has been implemented by major tech companies such as Google, Accenture, IBM, Microsoft, Arthur and Vodafone.

 This OII research programme investigates legal, ethical, and social aspects of AI, machine learning, and other emerging information technologies.